c-blake/hldiff/README.md

 First compile it (`git clone <CLIGEN>`, `git clone <THIS>`, and then `nim c --path:to/cligen --gc:orc -d:danger hldiff`.
 Alternatively, you can `nimble install hldiff`).
-A profile-guided optimization (PGO) build is a user-exercise but only about 10% faster in this case.
+A profile-guided optimization (PGO) build is a user-exercise but only about 10% faster in my testing.

 Then to `$HOME/.config/hg/hgrc` add
 ```